XessX/Tagless_Haskell_Interpreter/README.md

 https://www.schoolofhaskell.com/user/mutjida/typed-tagless-final-linear-lambda-calculus/2-hoas-typed-tagless-final-interpreter \
 https://github.com/blargoner/lambda \

-as a usual programming language (i.e. that 'runs') that computes the length of the program that computes (using `Data.Text`) a valid Haskell representation of the program that computes (using `Data.Text`) a "pretty-printed" version of the program
+As a usual programming language (i.e. that 'runs') that computes the length of the program that computes (using `Data.Text`) a valid Haskell representation of the program that computes (using `Data.Text`) a "pretty-printed" version of the program